rushilma/thesis/algorithms.typ

 where each $f^(=S)$ only depends on the coordinates in $S$, but not any smaller subset.
 That is, if $T subset.eq.not S$ and $g$ depends only on the coordinates in $T$, then $inn(f^(=S), g)=0$.

-This decomposition, often called the #emph[Efron-Stein decomposition], does indeed exist, and exhibits the following combinatorial construction.
+This decomposition, often called the _Efron-Stein decomposition_, does indeed exist, and exhibits the following combinatorial construction.
-Our presentation largely follows @odonnellAnalysisBooleanFunctions2021[#sym.section 8.3] (who refers to this as the #emph[orthogonal decomposition]).
+Our presentation largely follows @odonnellAnalysisBooleanFunctions2021[#sym.section 8.3] (who refers to this as the _orthogonal decomposition_).

 The motivating fact is that we should expect that for any $J subeq [N]$, we should have
 $ f^(subeq J) = sum_(S subeq J) f^(=S). $ <eq_efron_stein_motiv>